monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 For the testing, IoU value remains steady between small range of 0.948 and 0.95

 ## ii. cProfile:

-cProfiler is another  for profiling Python programs.
+cProfiler is used  for profiling Python programs.

 I have enabled cProfile by using the following lines at the beginning of Jupyter Notebook